 -

-Entertainment and activities in Tallahassee typically cost an average of $12 per person, per day based on the spending of previous travelers.
+Sightseeing activities, entertainment, and entrance tickets in Tallahassee typically cost an average of $12 per person, per day based on the spending of previous travelers.
 This includes fees paid for admission tickets to museums and attractions, day tours, and other sightseeing expenses.

 -